dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 ## SAN certificates

-A **SAN certificate** is a term often used to refer to a multi-domain SSL certificate](/articles/ssl-certificates-types/#multi-domain-ssl-certificates).
+A **SAN certificate** is a term often used to refer to a [multi-domain SSL certificate](/articles/ssl-certificates-types/#multi-domain-ssl-certificates).
 An SSL certificate with more than one name is associated using the SAN extension.

 There's a subtle difference though.
 When using the term 'multi-domain certificates', we're generally referring to an SSL certificate that has the ability to cover multiple host names (domains).
 If we use the term 'SAN certificates', we're probably referring to a particular certificate that includes any name in the SAN extension.